 The Company's financing needs have historically fluctuated from period to period based on the ongoing development of its operations.
 Management consistently monitors its cash flows and assesses the liquidity necessary to fund both operations and development.
 The Company's ability to continue in the normal course of operations is dependent on its ability to raise sufficient capital to maintain operations.
 There are no assurances that the Company will be successful in achieving this goal.
-For the six months ended June 30, 2020, the Company reported a comprehensive net loss of \$258,244, operating cash outflows of \$891, and an accumulated deficit of \$643,089 as at June 30, 2020.
-These material circumstances cast substantial doubt on the Company's ability to continue as a going concern and ultimately on the appropriateness of the use of the accounting principles applicable to a going concern for the next twelve months.
-These unaudited condensed interim consolidated financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue as a going concern.
+For the nine months ended September 30, 2020, the Company reported a comprehensive net loss of \$267,942, operating cash outflows of \$6,029, and an accumulated deficit of \$652,787 as of September 30, 2020.
+These material circumstances cast substantial doubt on the Company's ability to continue as a going concern for a period of no less than 12 months.
+The condensed interim consolidated financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue as a going concern.